core-wg/oscore/draft-ietf-core-object-security.md

 ## CoAP Header ## {#coap-header}

-Many CoAP header fields are required to be read and changed during a normal message exchange or when traversing a proxy, e.g. CoAP message layer fields, and thus cannot be protected between the endpoints.
+Many CoAP header fields are required to be read and changed during a normal message exchange or when traversing a proxy and thus cannot be protected between the endpoints, e.g. CoAP message layer fields such as Message ID.

 The CoAP header field Code MUST be sent in plaintext to support RESTful processing, but MUST be integrity protected to prevent an intermediary from changing, e.g. from GET to DELETE.
-The CoAP version number SHALL be integrity protected to prevent potential future version based attacks.
+The CoAP version number SHALL be integrity protected to prevent potential future version-based attacks.
 Note that while the version number is not sent in each CoAP message over reliable transport {{I-D.ietf-core-coap-tcp-tls}}, its value is known to client and server.

-Other CoAP Header fields SHALL neither be integrity protected nor encrypted.
+Other CoAP header fields SHALL neither be integrity protected nor encrypted.
 The CoAP header fields are thus outer message fields.

 The sending endpoint SHALL copy the header fields from the unprotected CoAP message to the protected CoAP message.
 The receiving endpoint SHALL copy the header fields from the protected CoAP message to the unprotected CoAP message.
 Both sender and receiver inserts the CoAP version number and header field Code in the AAD of the COSE object (see section {{AAD}}).

 ## CoAP Options ## {#coap-options}

-As with the message fields described in the previous sections, CoAP option values may be encrypted and integrity protected, integrity protected only, or neither encrypted nor integrity protected.
+As with the message fields described in the previous sections, CoAP options may be encrypted and integrity protected, integrity protected only, or neither encrypted nor integrity protected.

 Most options are encrypted and integrity protected (see {{protected-coap-options}}), and thus inner message fields.
 But to allow certain proxy operations, some options have outer values and require special processing.
 Indeed, certain options may or must have both an inner value and a potentially different outer value, where the inner value is intended for the destination endpoint and the outer value is intended for the proxy.